nikadilli/elemental-imageing-enhancement/README.md

 **Elemental imaging** is visualization of the distribution of elements of interest within solid samples.
 It is widely used across different fields analyzing various materials by many analytical techniques.
 With destructive methods, such as LA-ICP-MS or LIBS, where the sample is ablated by laser beam spot, by spot, we get pixelated image where the resolution is dependant on the beam size.
 Decreasing the beam size infinitely is not possible, which leads us to image enhancement by computers.

+Enhancement of the elemental imaging consists mostly of noise removal and incresing resolution.

 ## Training set preparation
 The training set consists of original high resolution images and their 'crappyfied' version created by virtual ablation. **Laser Ablation** is the process of removing material from a solid sample by irradiating it with a laser beam.
 The quality of the resulting image is highly dependant on the contidions used for ablation.

-Modelling was performed using five consecutive matrix manipulation steps[[1]](https://pubs.rsc.org/en/content/articlehtml/2019/ja/c9ja00166b):
+Modelling was performed using five consecutive matrix manipulation steps [[1]](https://pubs.rsc.org/en/content/articlehtml/2019/ja/c9ja00166b):
 1. laser sampling of the sample in the ablation cell
 2. introduction of Flicker noise (mostly associated with pulse reproducibility)
 3. aerosol washout from the ablation cell and transfer to the detector